FriendsOfOpenTelemetry/opentelemetry-bundle/README.md

 [![Built with Nix][build-with-nix-badge]][build-with-nix-page]
 [![FOSSA Status][fossa-status-badge]][fossa-status-page]

-> Traces, metrics, and logs instrumentation for Symfony applications using OpenTelemetry PHP SDK.
+> Traces, metrics, and logs instrumentation within your Symfony application.

+## Documentation

+Explore the documentation on [https://friendsofopentelemetry.github.io/opentelemetry-bundle](https://friendsofopentelemetry.github.io/opentelemetry-bundle/).

 ## Should you use this bundle in production?